racunanan/chick_fil_ai/README.md

 # Chick-fil-AI
 This project applies basic ANN to detect presence of Coccidiosis in chickens using images of chicken droppings.
+This is a course requirement for CS 180 Artificial Intelligence of the Department of Computer Science, College of Engineering, University of the Philippines, Diliman under the supervision of Paul Regonia, Ph.
+D.

 ## Prerequisites
 1. Latest version of Anaconda